NRE Account: Definition, Features, Rules & Taxability

 Meaning of NRE Account

-In essence, an NRE account is a rupee-denominated account.
-It allows you to deposit your foreign income, which gets converted into Indian Rupees at the prevailing exchange rates.
+NRE account is a rupee-denominated account.
+It allows you to deposit your foreign income, which can be converted into Indian rupees at the prevailing exchange rates.
 This allows for efficient management of your foreign earnings in India.

-In summary, an NRE account is a kind of bank account where you can:
+To summarize, an NRE account is a type of bank account where you can:

 • Deposit your foreign income